Skip to content

 • the production service worker skips caching protected thumbnail and preview responses

-Changing the password rotates the session version, which invalidates older sessions.
+Changing either stored password or the viewer-access mode rotates the session version, which invalidates older sessions.
 Disabling password protection clears the stored auth settings.

 Mutation protection